serpenscaput/wl9/Spirit in the Wires/Spirit in the Wires - ReadMe.txt

 Thanks for downloading!
-If you need anything, feel free to contact me at lokii1x4@gmail.com!
+If you need anything, feel free to contact me at lokii1x4 (at) gmail.com!

 Cheers!